De La Salle Green Archers and Lady Archers: Men's basketball

 La Salle has five NCAA basketball titles – in 1939, 1947, 1956, 1971, and 1974.
 The Green Archers won the coveted National Seniors Open Championship, a league participated by top commercial and college teams, twice in 1939 and 1949.
 After bolting out of the NCAA in 1981, it participated in various tournaments.
 The Green Archers won the 1983 Philippine Amateur Basketball League (PABL) Championship and the 1983 National Open title.
 La Salle has won three inter-collegiate titles.
 The school won the 1988 Philippine Intercollegiate Championship.
 This was later reformatted to become the Collegiate Champions League (CCL), which then became the current Philippine Collegiate Championship League (PCCL), with La Salle winning the championship in 2008 and 2013.

-The Green Archers have won 10 UAAP basketball titles – 1989, 1990, 1998, 1999, 2000, 2001, 2007, 2013, 2016, and 2023.
-La Salle's basketball program is known for having won four straight UAAP championship titles from 1998 to 2001.
+The Green Archers have won 11 UAAP basketball titles – 1989, 1990, 1998, 1999, 2000, 2001, 2007, 2013, 2016, 2023, and 2025.
+La Salle's basketball program is known for having the most finals appearance with 19, as well as the longest consecutive finals appearance with nine from 1994 to 2002.
+The program is also known for having won four straight UAAP championship titles from 1998 to 2001.
 The Green Archers are also known for sharing a rivalry with other competitive teams in the UAAP, especially with the Ateneo Blue Eagles, UST Growling Tigers, and FEU Tamaraws.
-Their most recent championship was in UAAP Season 86 in 2023.
+In UAAP Season 88, the Green Archers became the second fourth seed team to win the title after the NU Bulldogs from UAAP Season 77 in 2014.
+La Salle dethroned the UP Fighting Maroons during the best-of-three series, having lost Game 2 but won Games 1 and 3.